Join Us & Get Wine 101 Course 75% Off

 Dundee-Hills-AVA-vineyard-areas-terrain-slopes

-A zoomed-in terrain view looking on the Dundee Hills AVA with vineyards shown in dark green.
-You can see how some of Oregon’s top vineyards including Maresh (sounds like “Marsh”), Domaine Serene, Domaine Drouhin, Sokol Blosser, Archery Summit, etc are all located on southern-facing slopes.
-See region on google maps
+A zoomed-in terrain view looking at the Dundee Hills AVA with vineyards shown in dark green.
+You can see how some of Oregon’s top vineyards, including Maresh, Domaine Serene, Domaine Drouhin, Sokol Blosser, Archery Summit, etc., are all located on southern-facing slopes.

 Styles of Oregon Pinot Noir based on sub-region - Dundee Hills, Eola-Amity Hills, Yamhill-Carlton, Ribbon Ridge, Chehalem Mountains, and McMinnville - by Wine Folly